-- (a) Receive, inventory and secure the deceased member's personal belongings and hold them until such time as the investigation team approves their release. - (b) Establish the deceased member's survivor benefits (e.g., workers' compensation, life insurance, unused medical leave, retirement benefits, other salary pay, vacation pay). - (c) Review the Public Safety Officers' Benefit Act to determine benefits and process for securing benefits for surviving next of kin. - (d) Assist and coordinate with the next of kin in the process of securing all of the benefits to which the survivor is entitled.
+- 1. Receive, inventory and secure the deceased member's personal belongings and hold them until such time as the investigation team approves their release. - 2.
+Establish the deceased member's survivor benefits (e.g., workers' compensation, life insurance, unused medical leave, retirement benefits, other salary pay, vacation pay). - 3.
+Review the Public Safety Officers' Benefit Act to determine benefits and process for securing benefits for surviving next of kin. - 4.
+Assist and coordinate with the next of kin in the process of securing all of the benefits to which the survivor is entitled.

-1036.4 FAMILY SUPPORT LIAISON
+4. FAMILY SUPPORT LIAISON